Jump to Content

 Are there rental options for older people in New Zealand?

-Home ownership in New Zealand has been declining for the past 30 years, a fact that has been exacerbated in more recent months by rising inflation and the increased cost of living.
+Home ownership in New Zealand has been declining for the past 30 years, a fact that has been exacerbated more recently by rising inflation and the increased cost of living.
 As a result, an increasing number of older people rent.
-Regardless, of how someone pays for their accommodation,...
+While there are a variety of rental options that may...

 Home & community